- resources

 Ask a Devoted Doctor: Sleep

-Get answers to common questions about insomnia and sleeping treatments.
+Get answers to common questions about insomnia and sleep apnea.

 Q: Is it safe to take sleeping pills?